ossrs/srs-docs/src/pages/faq-srs-stack.md

 For the limitations and solutions of local recording, please refer to #42

-<a name="cos-vs-vod"></a><br/><br/><br/>

-## Difference Between Cloud Recording and Cloud On-Demand

-SRS Stack provides two similar functions, cloud recording and cloud on-demand.
-What is the difference between using cloud recording or cloud on-demand for recording?

-Cloud recording can be considered as writing live streaming to the cloud disk, saving it in HLS format, which is the original video stream.
-If you want to download HLS for transcoding and editing, it would be more suitable.
-Cloud recording is stored in Tencent Cloud COS cloud storage, which can be considered as an unlimited disk, avoiding overwriting the disk of SRS Stack.

-Cloud on-demand provides both HLS and MP4 formats, and more features will be added in the future, such as outputting multiple bit rates, adding logos and watermarks, media asset management, and many other useful features.
-Cloud on-demand is a video-on-demand system, not just a storage disk.
-It can be considered as a Bilibili or YouTube.
-If you want to do more diverse businesses, you must choose cloud on-demand.

-In terms of cost, cloud on-demand will be slightly higher than cloud recording, depending on which features are used.
-Currently, SRS Stack uses HLS to MP4 conversion, which is very low in cost because there is no transcoding.
-In the future, if you want to use advanced features, the cost will be higher.
-Overall, the cost of cloud on-demand is very low, similar to cloud recording.
-If there is no additional computing cost, it will be the same as cloud recording.

-In short, it is recommended to use cloud on-demand, which is easy to use and not expensive.

 <a name="update-dvr-directory"></a><br/><br/><br/>

 ## How to Change the Recording Directory